What is a Payments Hub – and Why Do I Need One?

 Regardless of how or why, treasury is being asked to provide better payments solutions by the CFO, CIO and CISO.
 A payment management system or “a payments hub” provide that answer, in that they offer the global visibility and standardized controls that are so necessary to ensure that every payment is handled in a consistent manner regardless of geography, payment type or who requested it.

 What a payments hub should look like – Here’s a graphical representation of what your corporate payment systems could attain, to include external inputs, key functions, payment types, connectivity and more.

-When treasury does lead the initiative for a payment hub, they found the following benefits:
+When treasury does lead the initiative for a payments hub, they found the following benefits, which enable the organization to gain both cost efficiency and operational security.

 The key to eliminating unauthorized payments – even if accidental in nature – is to ensure a standardized set of controls that prevail without exception.
 Controls could include payment approval scenarios, extra layers of authentication, procedures if approvers are remote and/or unavailable, and specific actions if modifications to the payment are required.
 The organization’s payment policy should be digitized and enforced by the payment hub software to ensure these controls are consistently applied.